naikymen/PED/README.md

 I have installed and run these tools in a Docker image of debian:latest (you may use the Dockerfile inside the Docker directory)

 ## Updates
+### 2018-08-28
+Removed old BASH pipelines and cleaned up the repo.
 ### 2018-08-27
 Migration of the pipeline and the quality check scripts to python3 is complete.